maksimKorzh/go/README.md

 like GoGUI or SabakiHQ using command **node /path/to/go/gtp/gtp.js**.

 # Can it play against other human players online?
 Yes, it can.
-Here is the setup I use to run this app as a KGS bot (PWAGoBot):
+I run this app as a KGS bot (PWAGoBot)
- - **cd go**
- - **python3 -m http.server** this is needed to host NN weights
- - **cd /path/to/kgsGtp/**
- - **java -jar kgsGtp.jar config.ini**

-# Example of KGS 'config.ini'
-    name=username
-    password=password
-    room=Computer Go
-    mode=custom
-    gameNotes=Bare KataGo net with no MCTS, around 1d strength talk=direct chat would response with this message verbose=t
-    engine=node /path/to/go/gtp/gtp.js

 # Known issues
 Since there's no MCTS search, a bare net is vulnerable to tacical blunders,